-The Archives and the Rights of the Child Research Program aims to bring researchers across a range of disciplines together with community and practice advocates to re-imagine recordkeeping and archiving systems in support of responsive and accountable child-centred out-of-home care and as enablers of historical justice and reconciliation.
+The Recordkeeping and the Rights of the Child Research Program aims to bring researchers across a range of disciplines together with community and practice advocates to re-imagine recordkeeping and archiving systems in support of responsive and accountable child-centred out-of-home care and as enablers of historical justice and reconciliation.
 It builds on the pioneering work of the 2004-8 ARC Linkage Trust and Technology Project and the 2008-10 Who am I?
 Project, and is an integral part of the Setting the Record Straight for the Rights of the Child Initiative’s action agenda.

 Rights in Records by Design – ARC Discovery 2017-19